bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 ---

 {% newthought 'In this article' %}, we present a very influential and powerful algorithm called *Extreme Gradient Boosting* or XGBoost.
 It is an implementation of Gradient Boosting machines which exploits various optimizations to train powerful predictive models very quickly.

 As such, we will first explain *Gradient Boosting* to set readers in context.
 Then, we walk through the workings of XGBoost qualitatively, drawing connections to gradient boosting concepts as necessary.
 Finally, we talk about the various optimizations implemented and the ideas behind them.

-In writing this article, I have made it a personal goal to be as concise and as qualitative as possible, bringing in equations only if it aids in the explanation.
-The goal is to provide readers with an intuition of how Gradient Boosting and XGBoost works.
+The goal of this article is to provide readers with an intuition of how Gradient Boosting and XGBoost works.

 ## Gradient Boosting